Luna, La Union: Demographics

-In the 2020 census, the population of Luna, La Union, was 37,318 people, with a density of sigfig 37,318/42.90.
+In the 2020 census, the population of Luna was 37,318 people, with a density of sigfig 37,318/42.90.

 Economy

-The economy of Luna, La Union is primarily based on agriculture, with rice farming and fishing being the main sources of livelihood for its residents.
+The economy of Luna is primarily based on agriculture, with rice farming and fishing being the main sources of livelihood for its residents.
 Rice is cultivated two to three times a year in some areas, and in between cropping seasons, locals grow vegetables and root crops.
 Fishing, particularly along the coastal areas, is the second most important occupation, with various kinds of fish, seaweed, and shellfish found abundantly in Luna's seawater.

 In addition to farming and fishing, Luna is known for its stone-picking industry, which serves as the primary source of income for 14 of its barangays.
 These stones are sold not only locally but also exported overseas.

 The town also has a thriving small-scale industry producing traditional Ilocano products, including basi (sugarcane wine), sukang Iloko (sugarcane vinegar), and bugguong (fermented fish).
 Luna is also recognized for its famous Ilocano delicacies such as bibingka (rice cake) and tupig (grilled rice cake), which are popular among both locals and visitors.
 Additionally, the Damili (pottery) industry, producing clay products such as burnay (earthen jar) and dalikan (earthen stove), is active in Barangay Barrientos.

 Tourism also plays a role in the local economy, with attractions such as the Bahay na Bato, Baluarte Watchtower and the Namacpacan Church drawing visitors to the town.